Bailout Stigma: Government Bailout and Stigma

 The structure of an equilibrium is depicted in Figure \ref{fig:eq-structure}.

 Lemma \ref{lem:char} rests on several observations.
-First, firms' preferences satisfy the single-crossing property, implying that a lower type has more incentives to sell than a higher type in either period; so the total number of units sold in equilibrium across the two periods must be non-increasing in $\t$.
-Second, the fact that buyers (either the government or the market) never ration sellers means that the quantity traded for each firm must be either zero or one in each period.
-Third, an arbitrarily small discounting of the second-period payoff, along with the first two observations, implies that, among those that sell only in one period, early sellers are of lower types than late sellers.
+First, firms' preferences satisfy the single-crossing property, implying that a lower type has greater incentives to sell than a higher type in either period.
+This implies that the total number of units sold in equilibrium across the two periods must be non-increasing in $\t$.
+Second, the fact that buyers (either the government or the market) never ration sellers means that the quantity traded for each firm must be either zero or one in each period.\footnote{ {The same logic implies that virtually no partial sales would arise even though we allow for them.
+By the single crossing property of the payoff functions, partial sales, just like randomization, could occur in equilibrium only for a measure zero set of firm types, namely, the type that is indifferent between selling two or one units and the type that is indifferent between selling one unit and zero unit.}} Third, an arbitrarily small discounting of the second-period payoff, along with the first two observations, implies that, among those that sell only in one period, early sellers are of lower types than late sellers.
 These observations give rise to the stated cutoff structure, as depicted in Figure \ref{fig:eq-structure}.
 We omit the formal proof since it follows from a standard argument based on these observations.

-In what follows, we limit attention to the case where $p_g$ is not so high---more precisely $p_g<1-S$---that all firms accept the bailout.\footnote{Given the condition, we will have $\hat\t_g < 1$.
-In case $p_g$ is higher so that all firms accept the bailout, the second-period would coincide with the laissez-faire outcome.
-Such a boundary case is unrealistic in addition to being very costly from a welfare perspective, as we discuss later.} Then, Lemma \ref{lem:char} implies that there are only two possible types of equilibria: (a) {\it short-lived stimulation} equilibria and (b) {\it delayed stimulation} equilibria, depending on whether the stimulation effect of a bailout arises in $t=1$ or delayed to $t=2$.
-More formally, these two types of equilibria correspond to the cases of $\hat\t_g =\t_2$ and of $\hat\t_g<\t_2$, respectively, in the cutoff structure characterized in Lemma \ref{lem:char}.
-In the Online Appendix \ref{Asec:equili_types}, we formally show that these are the only possible types of equilibria.
+In what follows, we limit attention to the case of $p_g<1-S$, namely, when the offer is not so high that all firms would accept the bailout.\footnote{Given the condition, we will have $\hat\t_g < 1$.
+In case $p_g$ is higher so that all firms accept the bailout, the second-period would coincide with the {\it laissez-faire} outcome. } Then, Lemma \ref{lem:char} implies that there are only two possible types of equilibria: (a) {\it short-lived stimulation} equilibria and (b) {\it delayed stimulation} equilibria, depending on whether the stimulation effect of a bailout arises in $t=1$ or delayed to $t=2$.
+More formally, these two types of equilibria correspond to the cases where $\hat\t_g =\t_2$ and $\hat\t_g<\t_2$, respectively, in the cutoff structure characterized in Lemma \ref{lem:char}.
+In Online Appendix \ref{Asec:equili_types}, we formally show that these are the only possible types of equilibria.